tel icon

 Navigation

-Local Attractions – Iford Manor, Westwood Manor and Bradford on Avon
+Local Attractions – Iford Manor Gardens, Westwood Manor, Freshford and Bradford-on-Avon

-Iford Manor & Gardens: Just over a mile towards Freshford, you’ll find this Grade I Italian-style garden is famous for its tranquil beauty and was the home of architect and landscape gardener, Harold Ainsworth Peto from 1899 to 1933.
-This unique and romantic hillside garden is characterised by steps, terraces, sculpture and magnificent rural views.
+Iford Manor Gardens: Just over a mile towards Freshford, you’ll find this Grade I Italian-style garden is famous for its tranquil beauty, and was the home of architect and landscape gardener, Harold Ainsworth Peto from 1899 to 1933.
+Now home to the Cartwright-Hignett family, this unique and romantic hillside garden is characterised by steps, terraces, sculpture and magnificent rural views.
+Booking online is recommended to guarantee entry as capacity is often reached at peak times.
+Note that children under 10 are not permitted in the garden.
+The gardens are currently closed for winter, reopening April 2026.
+Please check their website for opening days and times.

 Bradford on Avon is a charming market town, bustling with individual shops, great choices of restaurants, pubs and tea shops, historic buildings and a canal.
 Probably the most famous tea shop is the Victorian “Bridge Tea Rooms”.
 Whether your interest is in architecture dating from the Saxon times, visiting the mid-14th Century Tithe Barn or relaxing over a coffee, there’s something for you.